 The ability to provide product design freedom is expected to be the primary driver for its growing popularity.

 The popularity of 4D printing is expected to grow on account of its ability to improve the overall speed of the manufacturing cycle.
-The technology will allow companies to print commodities that can reshape, self-assemble, and react to the changing condition.
+The technology will allow companies to print commodities that can reshape, self-assemble, and react to changing conditions.
 Its primary property that is mainly expected to benefit the manufacturing industries is its self-assembling ability.
-For instance, a commodity which is considered too big to be printed through the 3D printing technique can now be done through the 4D printing technology.
+For instance, a commodity that is considered too big to be printed through the 3D printing technique can now be done through the 4D printing technology.

 Initial Challenge: High Cost

 The major challenge for 4D printing technology is the high initial cost as only a few companies are currently involved in its research and development Moreover, the development of this technology requires extremely skilled labour, apart from the sophisticated materials.
 The most common materials used in 4D printing are shape-memory polymers, which normally require going through five steps to make them adaptable objects.
 Apart from this, hydrogels are also used.
 However, they cannot be utilized for rigid structures.
 The cost of these materials is high and, as such a high initial investment is required for the development of 4D printing technology.

 4D printing technology in the healthcare sector is growing rapidly